atiumcache/pmcmc_forecast/README.md

 - Use the forecasted transmission rates to predict future hospitalizations.

-We utilize a bash script (`./job_script.sh`) to automate and parallelize most of this process on a HPC cluster.
+We utilize a bash script (`./job_script.sh`) to automate and parallelize most of this process on an HPC cluster.

 ### Collect New Hospitalization Data
-Download the new hospitalization reports and split the data into state-level data using the `filter_forecast.process_new_data` script.
+Download the new hospitalization reports and split the data into state-level data using the `src/process_new_data.py` script.

 ### Run the Particle Filter
 For each location, we run the particle filter on the state-level data.
 This outputs an inferred transmission rate `β`.
-The particle filter is implemented in the `filter_forecast.particle_filter` package.
+The particle filter is implemented in the `src.particle_filter` package.

 ### Forecasting
 The `./r_scripts/beta_trend_forecast.R` script uses changepoint detection and trend forecasting to predict the transmission rate `β` for 28 days into the future.

 Then, `filter_forecast.hosp_forecast` uses the predicted `β` to forecast hospitalization rates 28 days into the future.